Thunder Bay

 • The nearshore fish community should be dominated by self-sustaining populations of native species showing the following characteristics:

-• The length at age of seven-year old lake trout caught in the FCIN or harvested by the commercial fishery is stable and greater than 430 mm
+• The length at the age of seven-year-old lake trout caught in the FCIN or harvested by the commercial fishery is stable and greater than 430 mm

 • Fish population is capable of supporting a commercial fishery with sustainable yields that do not exceed 0.51 kg/ha/yr (Busiahn 1990)